Rafikooo/thought-language/Final_Project.md

 started noticing these language design differences.
 The last example is about describing time.
 I recently found that in Spanish and Catalan, people describe the current time as plural, except for the first hour, which seems very strange to me.
 In Polish, a single, specific moment in time is always singular, which in my opinion makes more sense in this specific case.
-Another example that showed the influence of language on the formulation of thoughts is a study of a way people with different first language categorise colors.
-The experiment of Boroditsky (2007) showed that Russian speakers could discriminate between different shades of blue faster than English speakers, because the Russian language has distinct terms for lighter blues ("goluboy") and darker blues ("siniy"), helping in quicker color categorization.
+Another example demonstrating the impact of language on thought formulation is a study on how individuals with different first language categorise colors.
+The experiment of Boroditsky (2007) revealed that Russian speakers could distinguish between various shades of blue more quickly than English speakers, due to the distinct terms in the Russian language for lighter blues ("goluboy") and darker blues ("siniy"), facilitating rapid color categorization.

 During class, we covered three main topics: languages and dialects, children's acquisition of their first language, and the influence of language on formulating thoughts.
 The main idea that comes to mind when we combine these three topics